If you have chickenpox when pregnant, you are likely to make a full recovery. However, serious complications occur in a small number of cases.

 Chickenpox is infectious from two days before the spots first appear until they have all crusted over.
 This is commonly about five days after the spots appear.
 So, for example, if you talked to someone yesterday who developed the chickenpox rash today, you are at risk of developing chickenpox if you are not immune.

 Shingles is caused by the same virus as chickenpox.
 It is infectious from when the rash appears until all the affected areas have crusts on them.
 Unlike chickenpox, a person with shingles does not cough the virus out.
-The virus is just shed from the rash.
+The virus only comes from the rash on the affected person's skin.
 Most people with shingles have a rash on their chest or tummy (abdomen) and it is usually covered by clothes or dressings.

 Note: you can catch chickenpox from being exposed to the rash of a person with shingles if you have not had chickenpox yourself.
 However, you cannot catch shingles from a person with chickenpox, or catch shingles from a person with shingles.